 4. Current photographs.
-Photographs of the existing structure, if applicable;
+Current Pphotographs of the existing structure and adjacent properties for context, including all elevations and features proposed for modification, if applicable;

 5. Historic photographs.
 Historic photographs and/or drawings of the existing structure, if available; and a.
 Plan and elevation drawings of adjacent properties; and b.
 A rendering and/or photo-simulation showing the proposal in context.